delabrov/JWSToolKit/docs/installation.rst

 Installation
 ============

-This section provides instructions on how to install JWSToolKit.
+This section provides instructions on how to install *JWSToolKit*.

 The first step before installing *JWSToolKit* on your machine is to make sure you have created a python environment separate from your Python system.
 By installing *JWSToolKit*, dependencies will be installed that can break and modify your existing system dependencies.